-If you are searching for ‘How to Install Hackintosh Sierra Zone on PC’, ‘How to Install macOS Sierra on PC’, or ‘Hackintosh Sierra Installation Guide’ well you are at the right place, This is the official guide to Install Sierra Zone on PC.
+If you are searching for ‘How to Install Hackintosh Sierra on PC,’ ‘How to Install macOS Sierra on PC,’ or ‘Hackintosh Sierra Installation Guide’ well you are at the right place, This is the official guide to Install Sierra Zone on PC.

 There are few ways of installing a Hackintosh, but Hackintosh Sierra Zone is the most convenient way to set up your Hackintosh

-- Post Installation is Easier: Just like windows you have to install drivers to make macOS perfect, which is pretty hard for beginners but Sierra Zone automatically do this for you by installing most drivers automatically and Sierra Zone also installs the Boot loader for you but you may have to install additional drivers manually in case Sierra Zone couldn’t install the driver for you.
+- Post Installation is Easier: Just like windows you have to install drivers to make macOS perfect, which is pretty hard for beginners but Sierra Zone automatically do this for you by installing most drivers automatically, and Sierra Zone also installs the Bootloader for you, but you may have to install additional drivers manually in case Sierra Zone couldn’t install the driver for you.

 - A Hackintosh-compatible computer with an empty hard drive: This is the computer where you will install macOS Sierra.
 It can be the same computer as the one mentioned in the previous point.
-If your computer already has macOS installed, Sierra Zone will just update macOS normally, without deleting any of your apps or files.Mac OS X needs its own hard drive partition, a minimum of 10 GB of space is required, but at least 50 GB of space is recommended.
-It is preferred that you use a completely empty hard drive for this, but if your computer already has Windows installed on your hard drive, be sure to create an appropriate hard disk partition for macOS Sierra by following Create a hard drive partition for macOS with Windows
+If your computer already has macOS installed, Sierra Zone will update macOS normally, without deleting any of your apps or files. macOS Sierra needs its own hard drive partition, a minimum of 10 GB of space is required, but at least 50 GB of space is recommended.
+It is preferred that you use an empty hard drive for this, but if your computer already has Windows installed on your hard drive, be sure to create an appropriate hard disk partition for macOS Sierra by following steps given below.

 - An empty USB drive (6 GB or larger): In this guide, you will write Hackintosh Sierra Zone onto a USB drive, and boot your computer from that drive to install macOS Sierra.
 The USB drive must be at least 6 GB in size.
 Since you will need to erase all of the files on the USB drive, make sure to back up its contents first.
 You can reuse this USB drive for normal stuff after you finish installing Sierra.

-Once your USB drive is done formatting, right-click it again and click “Restore with Disk Image”.
+Once your USB drive is done formatting, right-click it again and click “Restore with Disk Image.”
 A file selection window will pop up; choose your Sierra Zone disk image file (it will probably be called “Hackintosh-Sierra-Zone.dmg”), and proceed.
 Now, TransMac will write Sierra Zone onto your USB drive.